idio-sync/romm-comm/README.md

 In Progress
 - RomM User Management: Manage users, automatically create RomM account for users with specific role (module currently not enabled)
+- Bot checks for Nitro on the server and if found uploads extended list of emojis

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command or include in game details after search